jrburke/modus/README.md

 as modus.js.
 If you want to do modifications to modus, change m.js, then generate modus.js via the build script to get an updated file.

-## What?
-Macros in JavaScript?
+## Macros in JavaScript?

-This project used macros as the static form to process because it was something that had a concrete implementation, and the reader concept from the sweetjs project is really neat.
-However, use of macros in this project does not mean that macros are definitely coming to JavaScript, and if they do, they may look differently than what is provided here.
-It is just to prove out doing static work before dropping the code down into dynamic calls and dynamic module values.
+This project needed a static transform to do, to test the static, then dynamic execution execution of modules.
+Macros via the sweetjs implementation were chosen to demonstrate the kind of work that could be done in the static phase.
+The reader concept from sweetjs was also useful since it allowed experimenting with new syntax a bit easier.
+Use of macros in this project does not mean that macros are definitely coming to JavaScript, and if they do, they may look differently than what is provided here.
+For example, this project does not allow macros to generate `module`, `import` or `export` statements, because those are the code boundaries used to define code units, and they are found before applying macros.

-The goal is to really show the kinds of static module work that can be done in a way that still allows for a dynamic module API that would allow "single value" exports and allowing "legacy JavaScript" to opt in to being used as an ES module by calling a dynamic, runtime API.

 All that said, sweetjs is pretty sweet, and it is really cool that they may have figured out a way to construct